WDD 131: Dynamic Web Fundamentals

 Overview

-CSS media queries let you apply different styles to your website based on the characteristics of the device being used to view it.
-Media queries allow the website to "respond" and adapt to different screen sizes, orientations, and even user preferences.
+CSS media queries let you apply different styles to your website based on the characteristics of the device being used to view your site.
+They allow the website to adapt to different screen sizes, orientations, and even user preferences.

 Associated Course Learning Outcome(s)